About oestrogen HRT

 - There are some risks which are associated with HRT - your doctor will discuss the benefits and risks of the treatment with you before you start.
 The risks are reduced when small doses of HRT are used for short periods of time.
 If used for a long time the incidence of breast cancer and other adverse effects may increase.
 Because of this, the decision to continue HRT needs to be made individually and your progress should be reviewed at least once a year.
 If you have any concerns at any time, make an appointment to discuss them with your doctor.

-- Travelling that involves long periods of immobility (more than five hours) can increase the risk of serious side-effects and in rare cases may lead to blood clots.
+- Travelling that involves long periods of immobility (more than three hours) can increase the risk of serious side-effects and in rare cases may lead to blood clots.
 Taking appropriate exercise during the journey and possibly wearing elastic hosiery can reduce this risk.
 If you would like more advice about this, speak with your doctor or pharmacist.

 - Before buying any medicines, check with your pharmacist which medicines are safe for you to take alongside oestrogen HRT.